-1. Children missing from education; A child going missing from education is a potential indicator of abuse or neglect.
+• Children missing from education; A child going missing from education is a potential indicator of abuse or neglect.
 Staff and community members (including parents and carers) should report any poor student attendance or absences which cause concern to the safeguarding officers or the DSL, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of the child going missing in future.
+Being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.

-- 2. Child sexual exploitation (CSE); This involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or simply affection) as a result of engaging in sexual activities.
+1. Child sexual exploitation (CSE); This involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or simply affection) as a result of engaging in sexual activities.
 Sexual exploitation can take many forms ranging from the seemingly 'consensual' relationship to serious organised crime by gangs and groups.
 The perpetrator/s always holds some kind of power over the victim which increases as the exploitative relationship develops.
 Sexual exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyberbullying and grooming.
-However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse. - 3.
-Female Genital Mutilation (FGM); This comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-AISL follows UK advice in this area: it is mandatory to report FGM disclosures that concern any female under the age of 18. - 4.
-Radicalisation; This refers to the process by which a person comes to support terrorism and forms of extremism.
+However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.

+2. Female Genital Mutilation (FGM); This comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+AISL follows UK advice in this area: it is mandatory to report FGM disclosures that concern any female under the age of 18.

+3. Radicalisation; This refers to the process by which a person comes to support terrorism and forms of extremism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 Specific background factors may contribute to vulnerability are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
-As with managing other safeguarding risks, staff should be alert to changes in a child's behaviour which could indicate that they may be in need of help or protection. - 5.
-Forced marriage/abduction; In some cultures, forced marriages are still regarded as acceptable.
+As with managing other safeguarding risks, staff should be alert to changes in a child's behaviour which could indicate that they may be in need of help or protection.

+4. Forced marriage/abduction; In some cultures, forced marriages are still regarded as acceptable.
 Any member of staff who considers a child at risk of this particular form of abuse, should report it immediately to a member of the safeguarding team.